ybotf/Hexagonal-Path-Finder/README.md

 The points in a 7 × 4 array correspond to the points shown above.
 The same behaviour of odd and even columns in a different order generalises to an m × n m × n map.

-## Part A
+## Part A - Getting Adjacent Points
 Create function *getAdjacentPoints() which returns all the adjacent points around an inputted point, sorted by first then second coordinate.
 If the inputted point is not on the map, the point is considered to have no adjacent points.

-## Part B
+## Part B - Finding Treasures
 Create function mapValue() that returns the total value of all the treasure found in a map.
 Each tile is assigned a value:
 - If the value of the point is negative, it represents the depth of the ocean floor in metres.
 - If the value of the point is 0, it represents land without treasure.
 - If the value of the point is 100, it represents an airport.